snadrus/nodb/README.md

     - Inputs other than []struct

 TODO:
-- Union: Just run the 1st query, & the 2nd.
-    Ctx.cancel() @ top-level error-see for full-query error halting.
-    Both write to the same structure, so OK

-- enable parentheses joins.
-    Build a joinElement without a left, but keep its append order
+- Positional extracts: used in subqueries

 - Subquries
 --  Setup a subquery return
 -- Build own structs for results & reuse what we have.
 -- NO: Chan interface{} --> different FROM fork //, different PLAN fork

+- enable parentheses joins.
+    Build a joinElement without a left, but keep its append order

 - DISTINCT not implemented.
 It is mmaped hashes.
 (MEDIUM)